Mahesh-Pradhan/Python-Projects/NotSimplePython/README.md

-Python project to Covert Notrmal Image to Its sketch Form using fastai
+Python project to Covert Normal Image to Its sketch Form using fastai